 There will always be some viewers or viewing conditions that mean a given pixel count is not fully resolved.
 However, this does not necessarily mean those pixels were wasted, nor that they were not beneficial.
 A pixel density just beyond resolvability is important to prevent individual pixels from becoming visible.
 Furthermore, displays and projectors with higher resolutions typically also render coarser details with higher contrast, and these details are resolvable.

 Regardless, imaging technology typically caters to optimal viewing, not necessarily to the least common denominator.
 When everything else is in place, display technology should maximize these conditions to ensure the highest fidelity possible.
-Tablets and notebooks now exceed 1080P, and even smart phones are beginning to have 1080P displays.
+Tablets, notebooks, and smart phone continuously have higher resolution displays.
 Depicting more detail with cinema is a natural next step.

-In addition, 4K content is only one of several factors contributing to our perception of detail.
+In addition, high resolution content is only one of several factors contributing to our perception of detail.
 Cameras, lenses and focusing technique all need to meet a higher standard.
 Oversampled recordings are also helpful for making the most of a given pixel count.
-Only when all of these pieces are in place will the 4K viewing experience have its maximal effect.
+Only when all of these pieces are in place will the viewing experience have its maximal effect.